billchurch/plexrr/README.md

 🚀 **Enhancements in Progress:**

 - **Batch Sync** – Select multiple files for transfer at once.
-- **Use Plex Download Feature** – Should have started with this, but I had something in mind...
 - **Multi-Plex Support** – Allow syncing between different Plex servers.
 - **Web UI** – Build a web-based interface for easier use.